The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

-Theoretically, the spinning dust emission from a VSG population has been shown to dominate the thermal emission from stellar disks (HAeBe stars) at significant factors in the region $\leq$ 50 GHz (Rafikov 2006).
+Theoretically, spinning dust emission from a VSG population has been shown to dominate the thermal emission from stellar disks (around HAeBe stars) at significant factors at frequencies $\leq$ 50 GHz (Rafikov 2006).
 The existence of these VSGs has been confirmed observationally using PAH spectral features as seen in the disks of Herbig Ae/Be stars (Acke \& van den Ancker 2004) but it has not been detected in protoplanetary disks due to a lack of strong UV flux.
 Since spinning dust emission has been observed to be spatially correlated with PAH emission (Scaife et al.\ 2009b) spinning dust may provide a unique window on the small grain population of these disks.
-This is important in the context of disk evolution as these recent measurements conflict with the established view that dust grains are expected to grow as disks age.
-It may be the case that dust fragmentation is important in disks (Dullemond \& Dominik 2005), or there is a separate population of very small carbonaceous grains, distinct from the MRN distribution (Leger \& Puget 1984; Draine \& Anderson 1985).
+In the context of disk evolution, these recent measurements conflict with the established view that dust grains are expected to grow as disks age.
+It may be the case that dust fragmentation is important in disks (Dullemond \& Dominik 2005), or there exists a separate population of very small carbonaceous grains distinct from the MRN distribution (Leger \& Puget 1984; Draine \& Anderson 1985).
 This second proposition has not only important implications for the study of circumstellar disks but also for the complete characterization of dust and the ISM more generally.

-The arcsecond resolution necessary for these measurements will be achievable with a number of the ALMA Band 1 configurations.
+The arcsecond resolution necessary for these measurements will be achievable with several ALMA configurations and Band 1.
 From the models of Rafikov (2006), the difference between a thermal dust spectrum with $\beta$ $\approx$ 1 and the predicted spinning dust contribution for a brown dwarf disk would be observable at 5 $\sigma$ in a matter of minutes with ALMA Band 1.
-With longer observation times and consequently higher sensitivity, it will also be possible to distinguish between different grain size distributions and physical conditions within the disk (such as grain electric dipole moments, rotational kinematics, optical properties and catalysis of molecule formation) as well as gaseous physical conditions (gas temperature, density and ionization fraction).
+With longer observation times and consequently higher sensitivity, it will also be possible to distinguish between different grain size distributions and physical conditions within the disk (such as grain electric dipole moments, rotational kinematics, optical properties and catalysis of molecule formation).

 Spinning dust emission provides a unique insight into the VSG population under conditions where it is not possible to observe using mid-IR emission.
 The high resolution and excellent sensitivity of ALMA are ideal for differentiating the distinct environments where the VSG population resides and will be crucial for probing star formation and circumstellar regions.
 Band 1 will allow routine surveys of the new continuum component at its spectral maximum.